alsugiharto/github_events_stream/README.md

 ## The API Endpoints

 #### Average Pull Request Time
 Calculating the average time between pull requests for a repository.
 It is mandatory to give a repository ID as an input.
-Below is the example of request asking for an repository id of "213547521".
+Below is the example of a request asking for a repository id of "213547521".
 ```bash
 curl http://localhost:5000/averagepulltime/213547521
 ```

 #### Overview using offset
 Returning the total number of events grouped by the event type for a given offset.
 An offset is mandatory.
 The offset determines how much time we want to look back i.e., an offset of 10 means we count only the events which have been created in the last 10 minutes, for example:
 ```bash
 curl http://localhost:5000/overview/10
 ```